patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 ---

 ## Referring to text in the UI
-When referring to an element or text in the UI, use bold text (not quotation marks or italics).
+When referring to an element or text in the UI, use bold text.
+Don't use quotation marks or italics -- those should be reserved for quotes and emphasis, respectively.
 For example:

 <div class="ws-content-table">